 Montenegro’s Landscape, Climate and Water Flow

 Montenegro has a diverse landscape including some of the most rugged terrain in Europe.
 The country is famous for its dramatic gorges, fast-flowing rivers, karst scenery, numerous lakes and coastline.
-The majority is mountainous with high ranges to the north (the most ice-eroded area of the Balkan peninsula) but with large karst areas in central and western parts and areas of flat land and coast to the south.
+The majority of the terrain is mountainous with high ranges to the north (the most ice-eroded area of the Balkan peninsula), but with large karst areas in central and western parts and areas of flat land and coast to the south.

 The climate is also diverse with continental, maritime and orographic influences.
 Large lakes, a deeply indented coastline (at the Bay of Kotor) and mountain areas close to the coast add to the complexity.
 A Mediterranean climate exists in southern areas and the Zetsko-Bjelopavlićka Valley.
 A more severe climate occurs in the large karst valleys located 40-80 km from the Adriatic and also in areas closer to the sea where land is separated from the coast by mountains.
 Central and northern Montenegro has certain characteristics of a mountain climate but with a moderating influence from the Mediterranean, reflected in higher precipitation levels.
 In the very north, the climate is continental, but again with relatively cold and humid summers and long cold winters in the mountain areas.
 Indicators suggest the climate has warmed in recent decades.

 Considering flood risk, floodwater potentially threatens 24,500 ha of farmland and urban areas.
 This is particularly pronounced in areas surrounding Lake Skadar and the Bojana River, Zeta Valley, Bjelopavlici, Plav ravine and areas around the Lim, Tara and Cehotina river valleys.
 Most of the existing land reclamation systems are currently not operational.
-Central and northern parts of the country (specifically the upper Tara and Lim regions) were hit by large floods during the last century (e.g. 1963 and 1979 and again in 1999 and 2000).
+Large floods hit central and northern parts of the country (specifically the upper Tara and Lim regions) during the last century (e.g. 1963 and 1979 and again in 1999 and 2000).
 The need for flood protection measures is particularly apparent in those areas near the larger rivers (the Morača, Lim, Tara, Cehotina, Ibar and Bojana) and the large flat karst plain areas.
 Work completed to date on river regulation and flood protection is modest, mainly of local importance, and not adequate in size and functionality.

 - Montenegro Facts & Figures (140.75 KB)